Chair, Associate Professor of English

 - MSc (Oxon.)
 Comparative Education, University of Oxford

 - BA Hons.
 (First Class) English, University of Oxford

 - BA English, College of Saint Benedict

-Restoration and eighteenth-century British literature, with particular concentration in the novel, drama, non-fictional prose, and visual culture; satire; religious writers, conversion narratives and enthusiasm.
-Transatlantic studies; South African literature; historiography, media studies and digital humanities; liberal arts education and technology
+Eighteenth-century British literature, with particular focus on the novel, drama, non-fictional prose, and visual culture; Transatlantic studies; South African literature; historiography, media studies and digital humanities; liberal arts education and technology